 ANU has a range of scholarships available to both local and international PhD students.
 For more information please visit the links below or click on the scholarships page.

-To get an idea of the kind of research currently being pursued in MSI and to find projects you may be interested in, please visit the Research Program page and explore the links to the individual Research Programs.
+To get an idea of the kind of research currently being pursued in MSI and to find projects you may be interested in, please visit the research groups page and explore the links to the individual research groups.

 Your actual PhD project will be determined in discussion between you and your prospective supervisor.